Leviticus 8 – The Consecration of Priests

 a.
 Moses took the anointing oil: The oil was sprinkled on non-living things, to show that they were specially set apart for the service of the LORD.

 b.
-And he poured some of the anointing oil on Aaron’s head and anointed him, to consecrate him: Priests also had to be anointed.
+And he poured some of the anointing oil on Aaron’s head and anointed him, to consecrate him: The priests of Israel also had to be anointed.
 The oil (a picture of the Holy Spirit) was poured over their heads, indicating that it was given in great measure, not in small measure (Psalm 133:2).
 Things were sprinkled, but upon people the oil was out-poured.

 ii.
 “There is no statement in the OT as to why oil typified the Holy Spirit.
 Oil was widely used in lamps.
 As the lamp burned, the oil seemed to vanish into the air.
 Such a connection of oil and air possibly may have made the typology natural in the Hebrew culture.”
 (Kaiser)

 iii.
 Like these ancient priests, every believer has an anointing (1 John 2:20) that they may receive and walk in by faith.

 4. (14-17) The sacrifice of the sin offering.

 And he brought the bull for the sin offering.
 Then Aaron and his sons laid their hands on the head of the bull for the sin offering, and Moses killed it.
 Then he took the blood, and put some on the horns of the altar all around with his finger, and purified the altar.
 And he poured the blood at the base of the altar, and consecrated it, to make atonement for it.
 Then he took all the fat that was on the entrails, the fatty lobe attached to the liver, and the two kidneys with their fat, and Moses burned them on the altar.
 But the bull, its hide, its flesh, and its offal, he burned with fire outside the camp, as the LORD had commanded Moses.